NaveedNaseem84/PP3--Hangman-Lite/README.md

     ```
   * This code has been used in the  ```display_instructions``` function.

-**Please note**: Referencing comments have been placed in the respected locations for the code used above.
+**Please note**: Referencing comments have been placed in the respected code locations for the code used above.
 ### General
 * The following resources have been used as a general guide for python and it's built in functions: